ryanr003/COMS-3360-Ray-Tracer/README.md

 - BVH spatial subdivision acceleration structure (`bvh.h`)
 - Diffuse, specular, dielectric materials (`material.h`)
 - Emissive materials/lights (`material.h`)
-- Was in progress of implementing/loading triangle meshes, but was removed in the requirments as said in class.
+- Was in progress of implementing/loading triangle meshes, but was removed in the requirements as said in class.

 **Addational Features (Bottom List from Piazza) (85 extra pts):**
 - High dynamic range (10 pts) - `color.h`